The Therfield Rector's Lists of Inhabitants, 1803-1807

 indicates the presence of indecipherable text.

-many cases the columns are too narrow, and the Rector has written across the
+columns, in many cases the columns are too narrow, and the Rector has

-appears in the column in which it begins (the 'No. of Children' column in
+the column in which it begins (the 'No. of Children' column in this

 Groom's two Chidren" is written across the first 2 columns.
 These must

 be children of Elisha & Ann Groom, who baptised 5 children from

 1786-1793, but they may have been orphans.
 The National Burial